kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Enhanced_Theory_Presentation.md

 HAVING
     -- Multiple aggregate conditions
     COUNT(*) >= 5                               -- At least 5 employees
-    AND AVG(BaseSalary) BETWEEN 50000 AND 150000    -- Average BaseSalary in range
+    AND AVG(e.BaseSalary) BETWEEN 50000 AND 150000    -- Average BaseSalary in range
-    AND MAX(BaseSalary) - MIN(BaseSalary) > 20000       -- Significant BaseSalary variation
+    AND MAX(e.BaseSalary) - MIN(e.BaseSalary) > 20000       -- Significant BaseSalary variation
     AND STDEV(BaseSalary) < 15000                   -- Not too much variation
     -- Percentage-based conditions
-    AND MIN(BaseSalary) > 0.7 * AVG(BaseSalary)        -- Min BaseSalary at least 70% of average
+    AND MIN(e.BaseSalary) > 0.7 * AVG(e.BaseSalary)        -- Min BaseSalary at least 70% of average
 ORDER BY DepartmentID, AverageSalary DESC;
 ```